Rico Tice

-Richard Ian "Rico" Tice (born 3 June 1966) is an Anglican clergyman and writer, co-author of Christianity Explored.
-He is currently associate minister at All Souls Church, Langham Place, London, and is well known in the UK as a speaker at evangelical Christian conferences and an evangelist of national standing.
+Richard Ian "Rico" Tice (born 3 June 1966) is a Christian minister and evangelist, who was, until 2024, an Anglican clergyman.
+He is also a writer, co-author of Christianity Explored.
+He was associate minister at All Souls Church, Langham Place, London, and is well known in the UK as a speaker at conservative evangelical Christian conferences.

 Early life

 Born in Chile in 1966, the son of a businessman and a nurse, Tice grew up in Uganda and Zaire.
 He was educated at Sherborne School, Dorset and spent a gap year working as a youth worker in inner-city Liverpool.
 He then studied History at Bristol University, where he also captained the rugby team.

 His progress towards full-time Christian ministry began with a period as a lay assistant at Christ Church Clifton in Bristol.
 After working briefly for Hewlett Packard, he trained for ordination at Wycliffe Hall, Oxford.

 Christian ministry

-He was ordained in the Church of England in 1994, and shortly afterwards joined the staff team at the internationally known All Souls, Langham Place in 1994 as associate minister.
+Tice was ordained in the Church of England as a deacon in 1994 and as a priest in 1995.
+In 1994, he joined the ministry staff of All Souls, Langham Place in the Diocese of London, serving his curacy and then as an associate minister.
 His main role is to help the hundreds of enquirers about the Christian faith who come through the doors of the church each year.
 In an interview in 2000 he confirmed his desire to focus on evangelism.

 He co-wrote Christianity Explored with Barry Cooper; this is a widely used range of resources for people enquiring about the Christian faith.
 He also presents the associated videos.

 In 2003, 2009 and 2013, Tice led the OICCU mission at Oxford University.
 He is a non-executive director of Christians in Sport.